CarolWainstein/alura-midi/README.md

 ## Features

 - Play sound effects with a simple click.
-- Choose from a selection of pre-loaded sound effects.
-- Add your own custom sound effects.
-- Adjust the volume and duration of the sounds.

 ## How to Use

 1. Open the Sound Effects Box in your application.
 2. Click on one of the buttons to play a sound effect.
-3. Explore options to adjust the volume and duration of the sound if desired.
-4. Add your own custom sound effects by following the instructions in the interface.

 ## Technologies Used